PavanRangani/docs/docs/prd/legal-entities/individual.md

 - When user enter same name which is available in the existing records then shows message `Contact with same name already exists`.

 ## Edit Individual

+### System Rule
 - User can edit anytime.

+### UX Rule
 - There is a separate edit dialog for each section.
+- `Entity Details` can't be changed once the Joint is exists.
+For this, shows pencil icon disable.
+On hover of disabled icon, shows tooltip message.

+### UI Rule
+- Tooltip message: `This Individual is associated with Joint.
+So you can't change Household details from here.
+You can change it at Joint level only.` [See this](https://drive.google.com/file/d/11LgjAFXjUsXe5_GunMv_9j0tk9CjZPvg/view?usp=sharing)

 ### Address
 - Can enter more than 4 addresses